 1. Your parents tried forcing you to go outside, but you didn’t want to

 Playing with other kids didn’t look so entertaining to you and you rather stayed home and read all kinds of books.
-However, your parents probably had different opinion about what is better for you and often told stories about their childhood games and how fun it was.
+However, your parents probably had different opinions about what is better for you and often told stories about their childhood games and how fun it was.

 One more reason for you to stay at home was being annoyed by bright lights and loud noises – and avoiding Sun as much as possible was kind of difficult task for such a young kid.
 But somehow, you managed to survive.